willpakpoy/welfare.party/content/issues/workplace-discrimination.md

 slug: workplace-discrimination
 ---

->  Workplace discrimination is defined as treating somebody differently, either positively or negatively, because of their personal characteristics such as race, age, sex, skin color, or sexual orientation.
+>  Discrimination is defined as treating somebody differently, either positively or negatively, because of their personal characteristics such as race, age, sex, skin color, or sexual orientation.

 ![BLM protests](/static/images/discrimination/wfp-discrimination-1.jpg)